 beginning-elm directory in the terminal and run this command:

 elm repl.
 You should see something like this:

 We can now type all sorts of Elm expressions in here and find out what they evaluate to.
 Here are some examples:

-All examples in the book are thoroughly tested with Elm 0.18.
+Note: All examples in this book are thoroughly tested with Elm 0.19.
 As you work through them, if you notice that the output produced by the repl doesn’t match what’s in the book, try re-starting the repl.
 Sometimes that fixes the issue.
 If not, please provide a helpful description of the issue you are experiencing in the comments section.